 Doing business without going through the proper channels can be risky.
-To limit personal exposure, it is generally recommended that you conduct business activities in a limited liability company, Limited Partnership, corporation, or some other business structure that reduces the risk to your personal assets.
-If you were to get sued without incorporating your business, for example, your personal assets, such as your home, car, and savings may be in jeopardy because of your business activities.
+To limit personal exposure, it is generally recommended that you conduct business activities in a limited liability company, limited partnership, corporation, or some other business structure that reduces the risk to your personal assets.
+If you were to get sued without having a separate legal entity set up for your business, for example, your personal assets, such as your home, car, and savings may be in jeopardy because of your business activities.

-If you choose not to incorporate your business, you may want to increase your business insurance coverage so it is high enough to cover possible lawsuits.
+If you choose not to form a separate business entity, you may want to increase your business insurance coverage so it is high enough to cover possible lawsuits.
 Although it may be wise to always consider obtaining business insurance, the need may be even greater if your personal assets are at stake.